menu

 Overview

 Lake Park is a tiny city located in the state of Minnesota.
 With a population of 723 people and just one neighborhood, Lake Park is the 422nd largest community in Minnesota.
-Much of the housing stock in Lake Park was built prior to World War II, making it one of the older and more historic cities in the country.
+Lake Park has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Lake Park real estate is some of the most expensive in Minnesota, although Lake Park house values don't compare to the most expensive real estate in the U.S.